6 Flat Fee MLS Companies in Washington State

 Congress Realty

-Service areas: California, Idaho, Louisiana, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Phoenix, Alaska, Arizona, and Washington
+Service areas: Washington and other states, such as California, Idaho, Louisiana, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Phoenix, Alaska, and Arizona

 FlatList.com

 FlatList.com, founded in 1999 by Stacie Whitfield, offers an alternative approach to real estate transactions.
-FlatList.com emerged to provide buyers and sellers with more control and cost savings.
-By leveraging Multiple Listing Services, they grant access to MLS listings through flat listing fees, saving sellers thousands of dollars in traditional commissions.
+It emerged to provide buyers and sellers with more control and cost savings.
+By leveraging MLS, it grants access to listings through flat listing fees, saving sellers thousands of dollars in traditional commissions.

-Service areas: Arizona, California, Georgia, Idaho, Illinois, Hawaii, Oregon, and Washington
+Service areas: Washington and other states, such as Arizona, California, Georgia, Idaho, Illinois, Hawaii, and Oregon

 Results MLS

-ResultsMLS offers an online platform for homeowners to list and sell their properties independently.
-They provide the tools you need for a successful sale, allowing you to save thousands by avoiding listing agent fees.
+ResultsMLS is an online platform that enables homeowners to list and sell their properties independently.
+It provides the tools needed for a successful sale, allowing sellers to save thousands by avoiding listing agent fees.

 Service areas: 50 States, including Washington